0x4447/0x4447_product_aws_artifacts/README.md

 # 💠 AWS Artifacts

 This is such a tiny project and yet so useful, at least to us.
-We kept having the following recurring issues:
+CodePipeline needs a Bucket to store temporary files for each stage in a Pipeline.
+The problem is that after a while you end up with GB of data that is costing you money and wasting unnecessary space.
+The simple solution is to add a Life Time Policy to the bucket, but we kept having the following recurring issues:

 - Forgetting how to name the bucket in a meaningful way that is organized.
 - Forgetting to add the region in the name of the bucket.
 - Enable a life time policy which would remove artifacts after 24h.

-So yes, this stack will literally make one bucket with a standardized name, and one life time policy.
+So yes, this stack will literally make one bucket with a standardized name, and one life time policy which deletes any object after 24h.

 We now deploy this stack for each AWS Account that has CodePipeline - and we don't have to think about it anymore.
-If this helps us be more organize, maybe it will help you to.
+If this helps us be more organize, and spend less – maybe it will help you to.

 # DISCLAIMER!